christung16/terraform-mso-aci/README.md

 ## Use Case Description

 Update 20210614: Rearrange the use case into the example folders.
 Add ospf-to-ext-router using L3out.
 Rearrange 4 examples into the example folders:
+1. simple 2-tier applications
+2. simple 3-tier applications
+3. one-arm-firewall
-   i.   simple 2-tier applications ii.  simple 3-tier applications iii. one-arm-firewall iv.  ospf to external router
+4. ospf to external router

 Update 20210607: Add One-arm-firewall using Service Graph and PBR including physical port configuration.